mconlon17/simple-vivo-book/People.md

 then update the enumerations, then add them to the person.
 1. Update VIVO with your improved spreadsheet using `python -a update`

-Repeat these steps as needed to add additional mentoring relationships to VIVO.
+Repeat these steps as needed to manage the people in your VIVO.